Hodge Jones & Allen: History

 The firm was founded specifically to use the law and a flourishing legal aid scheme to provide the means for vulnerable clients to assert or defend their rights.

 The firm first had offices on Camden High Street, chosen because they were in an area of social deprivation and not far from the law courts.
 Initially, the firm specialised in criminal defence, family law, housing, private client work and general litigation which was mostly funded by legal aid.
 It went on to develop teams in personal injury, clinical negligence and multi-party work.

 The firm expanded steadily each year and in November 1997 moved off the High Street to Twyman House, Camden Road, with 75 employees.
 The offices were opened by Cherie Booth, who accepted briefs from the firm in her early career.
 The first website was launched shortly after the move.
 The firm now employs over 230 people at its offices on North Gower Street, Camden and has 47 partners.

-In the early to mid 2000s, one of the solicitors who worked at the firm was Victoria Starmer, wife of Sir Keir Starmer.

-In December 2018, Hodge Jones & Allen Solicitors became first law firm to convert its business model to create a 100% employee owned trust (EOT).
+In December 2018, for a brief period Hodge Jones & Allen Solicitors became first law firm to convert its business model to create a 100% employee owned trust (EOT).
+Unfortunately, this was not a working model which suited the business and the firm reverted back to a full LLP model in 2025.
 Hodge Jones & Allen Solicitors Limited trade and run in the same way as Hodge Jones & Allen Solicitors LLP, but 100 per cent of the shares of the new limited company will be owned by the Trust rather than the current members of the LLP.